 Follow to learn about our favorite wines & people.

 The 2016 Syrah Sonoma-Hillsides has been nothing less than stunning on the three occasions I have tasted it so far.
 A wine of extraordinary purity and depth, the 2016 dazzles from the very first taste.
 The richness and power are simply breathtaking.
 Bacon fat, smoke, grilled herb and lavender are woven into a graceful, seamless core of inky blue/purplish fruit.
 Even with all of its intensity, the 2016 remains remarkably light on its feet.
 The Sonoma-Hillsides is a blend of fruit from Castelli-Knight Ranch, Griffin's Lair and Walker Vine Hill, done with 100% whole clusters and aged in a combination of concrete and neutral oak, with no SO2.
 I am not sure how the 2016 will age, but I am also not sure it will matter, as most bottles will be long gone before that is an issue.
 Quite simply, the Sonoma-Hillsides is a total pleasure bomb and a modern-day benchmark for Syrah in California.
 Don't miss it!
-(Antonio Galloni, Vinous, April 2018) — a year ago
+(Antonio Galloni, Vinous, April 2018) — 2 years ago